abonello/riddle-game-app/README.md

 Turned best_individual_games into a global variable so that I can access it from other functions, specifically the store_game_info().

+Individual Hall of Fame is working well.
+It displays data from a json file and it will update and save the data to the same file after a game is played if the points make it to the hall of fame.

 * * *
 * * *